Welcome from the Program Director

 We want you to be a competent physician who is prepared for your future!
 Our mission at Mercy Health Grand Rapids/Michigan State University Internal Medicine Residency Program, is to train physicians who are clinically competent to practice primary care, hospital medicine or want to pursue subspecialty training.

-We have been training residents in Internal Medicine for over 60 years in a consortium with other hospital systems, and are looking forward to the approval of our own independent program in January.
-The faculty provides excellent academic training in a collegial atmosphere!
+We have been training residents in Internal Medicine for over 60 years!
+The faculty provide excellent academic training in a collegial atmosphere.
 Our graduates will have the knowledge and personal attributes to excel in patient care.
 Resident growth and independence are promoted with supervision by core faculty, with an average of 15 years of teaching experience.
 Rotations are designed to offer residents an opportunity to match their own career goals.
 Rotations are primarily at Mercy Health St. Mary’s, with rotations in Critical Care and Inpatient Cardiology at Spectrum Health Butterworth.

 Mercy Health St. Mary’s serves a region of over 1 million people, and has a core of over 120 primary care physicians, to provide the patient base for teaching and patient care.
 The hospital serves a diverse patient population, and has multiple outreach clinics to the underserved.
 Through our affiliation with the Michigan State University College of Human Medicine, there are opportunities to teach medical students on every inpatient service.